Sign up for weekly AppOps insights.

 For instance, if your financial transaction data in Salesforce is inaccurate or inconsistent, it could lead to incorrect financial reporting.
 That could be a violation of SOX regulations and result in hefty fines, legal penalties, and damage to your company’s reputation.

-Maintaining data accuracy, consistency, and security isn’t just about good data management practices.
+Maintaining accuracy, consistency, and security isn’t just about good data management practices.
 It’s directly linked to legal compliance, investor trust, your company’s reputation, and customer confidence.
 And that’s why data governance is critical to SOX-compliant ALM.

 Elements of a SOX-Compliant Data Governance Structure